 - Drinking flasks

 Like the bags, the importance here is carrying one.
 Ideally a non plastic one is best as will last longer and may be able to be recycled once no longer usable, reducing plastic waste, but any flask is better than buying a plastic bottle of water or alternative when out.
 I always carry a drink but if you aren’t used to this and you like having a cute little bag, this isn’t always ideal.
-You can get some great flat pack ones that can be rolled up or lay flat in your bag, a brilliant one for kids is this range by nom nom kids
+You can get some great flat pack ones that can be rolled up or lay flat in your bag, but of course the negative of these is that they are indeed plastic!

 - Refillable coffee cups